adamaze/esphome_volume_knob/README.md

 I printed two of these out of Prusament Galaxy Black PLA, and one final one from PETG.
 I suppose it may depend on the printer, but the tolerances were such that the top and bottom just kinda snapped together tightly, so there was no need for a close/lock mechanism
 ![case_top](https://github.com/adamaze/esphome_volume_knob/blob/master/images/case_top.jpg)
 ![case_bottom](https://github.com/adamaze/esphome_volume_knob/blob/master/images/case_bottom.jpg)
-STL files can be found here:
+View the STL files right here inside github!:
 [knob_case_top.stl](https://github.com/adamaze/esphome_volume_knob/blob/master/knob_case_top.stl)
 [knob_case_bottom.stl](https://github.com/adamaze/esphome_volume_knob/blob/master/knob_case_bottom.stl)